Understanding the Fiji Regions© FijiPocketGuide.com

 Vanua Levu

 Fiji’s second-largest island is home to a selection of towns, villages and remote resorts.
-On land is a mix of forest reserves and plantations, while much of the surrounding ocean are protected marine reserves and coral reefs, making it one of the top Fiji destinations for scuba diving.
-The main centres on Vanua Levu are Savusavu in the south and Labasa in the north.
+On land is a mix of forest reserves and plantations, ideal for island hikes to features like hidden waterfalls.
+At the same time, much of the surrounding ocean is protected marine reserves and coral reefs, making it one of the top Fiji destinations for scuba diving.
+The main centres on Vanua Levu are the more tourist-friendly Savusavu in the south and the commercial hub Labasa in the north.

 Learn more about Vanua Levu in The Complete Guide to Vanua Levu.